Asian shares, dollar struggle on Ukraine anxiety

 Wall Street opened higher on Monday after U.S. Congress negotiators averted a government shutdown later this week by hammering out a federal funding deal late on Sunday.

-TOKYO Asian stocks stumbled on Friday and the dollar languished against a basket of currencies, as fears of an escalating Ukraine crisis eclipsed upbeat U.S. economic data and robust U.S. tech shares.
+TOKYO Asian stocks struggled on Friday as fears of an escalating Ukraine crisis eclipsed upbeat U.S. economic data and robust U.S. tech shares.

-Financial spreadbetters predict downbeat openings in the European session, expecting Britain's FTSE 100 to be off 0.2 percent, and Germany's DAX and France's CAC 40 down 0.3 percent each.

 Ukrainian forces killed up to five pro-Russia separatists on Thursday and Russia conducted army drills near the border, raising fears its troops would invade.